-Was it intuitive and user-friendly?
-Did malware scans badly slow performance?
-Was the program effective at detecting and removing malware?
+Was the program intuitive and user-friendly?
+Did malware scans badly slow system performance?
+Was it effective at detecting and removing malware?
 Did the program come with any useful additional tools?

 Our tests were performed on a Lenovo ThinkPad T470 (opens in new tab) with a 2.5GHz Core i5-7200U processor, 8GB of RAM and 256GB of solid-state storage containing 43.3GB of files.

 To gauge each program's impact on system performance, we used our custom Excel test, which measures how long a PC takes to match 20,000 names and addresses on a spreadsheet.
 The longer the task takes, the heavier the system impact.